Mkleemjr/100-days-of-code/log.md

 ### Day 6: January 20, 2020

 **Today's Progress**: Continued work in Build Chatbots with Python on Codecademy, completing the Code Challenge on Lists.
+Also went on reactjs.org and studied Components and Props.

 **Thoughts:** Struggled through the Code Challenge and had to look at some solutions and hints and think my way through them.
 But then I was able to get some of the functions and I feel like I grew.
 Comparing lists with conditionals, using the sort() and range() functions.
 Getting a better understanding.